Ensure Giotto Suite is installed.

 center = FALSE,

-expression_values = "pearson")
+expression_values = "pearson"

 # screeplot uses the generated PCA.
 No need to specify expr values

-cell_color = "nr_feats", # (from log norm statistics)
+cell_color = "nr_feats", # (from log normed expression statistics)

 color_as_factor = FALSE,